Written by: Andrew Splatt – Director & Executive Practice Leader

 The value of compensation claims for a supermarket slip and fall depends on:

-People seeking compensation for supermarket or shopping centre slip and fall accidents can generally receive financial damages for the following:
+People seeking compensation for supermarket or shopping centre slip and fall accidents can generally receive financial damages that cover economic and non-economic losses, including the following:

-- Past and future lost wages and superannuation
+• Past and future earnings, including lost income and super

 Splatt Lawyers provides free legal advice regarding slip-and-fall compensation and your right to a negligence settlement.
 Call 1800 700 125